 In general, more typologies equated to a lower Pandemic Impact Score.
-Berlin is considered to be one typology: Historic.
+Barrington is considered to be one typology: Circuit, but the trail has not yet been constructed.
 Downtowns considered to be one typology had an average Pandemic Impact Score of 61.